You are here

 Between 1906 and 1915, the Schatzkins family made major renovations to the building, including a two-story addition and an indoor swimming pool on the second floor.

 In 1930, the castle was taken over by the Rutherford National Bank, which at the time, was headed by Colonel Fairleigh S. Dickinson.

-In the fall of 2001, a team of engineers, architects and historians descended on Felician College’s 19th century castle to begin plans for an estimated multi-million dollar renovation project to restore the 134-year landmark to its former glory.
+In the fall of 2001, a team of engineers, architects and historians descended on Felician University’s 19th century castle to begin plans for an estimated multi-million dollar renovation project to restore the 134-year landmark to its former glory.
 Members of the renovation team worked with original drawings to identify and remove all non-original materials installed during the last 50 years.

 Utilizing an international theory of reconstruction, original fabrics were retained, preserved and reused whenever possible.
 Careful measures were taken to preserve as much of the original structure as possible and to restore the castle to its original beauty and grandeur.